Abdu1Hak/WRO-2025/README.md

         print("TURN COMPLETED - COUNTER: ", counter)
 ```

-In a right turn, we will continue using the angle value calculated based on the area difference.
+In a right turn, we will continue use the angle value calculated based on the area difference.
 Ultimately, when a right turn appears, the amount of contour in the right wall will decrease until the value eventually reaches 0.
 This, in turn, generates an angle that resembles a sharp right turn.
-To prevent this angle from exceeding the steering range, we clamp the values to its turn degree.
+To prevent this angle from exceeding the steering range, we clamp the values to its turn degree and ensure our kp and kd are small to deliver a value of ideally ```18-20 degrees``` which is equivalent to a standard servo's ```60-70 degrees```.

 ```python